 The Customer Service and Support clause is pivotal in detailing the assistance and support provided by the SaaS vendor.
 It encompasses response times and commitments regarding the expected quality and level of service.
 This clause outlines the vendor's dedication to providing timely and reliable customer support.

-SaaS contracts typically adopt a subscription model with payment frequencies such as monthly, quarterly, or annually.
+SaaS contracts typically adopt a subscription model with payment basis such as monthly, quarterly, or annually.
 Under this model, customers make regular payments to maintain access to the service or product.
-However, it's crucial to note the various types of SaaS pricing models:

 Each model holds distinct advantages and considerations that should align with the needs and usage patterns of the customer.

-The Tenure, Renewal, and Termination clauses in SaaS contracts often span a typical duration of one year, with some extending to 3-5 years for larger enterprises.
 Typically, SaaS contracts feature an evergreen renewal, automatically extending for another term unless actively terminated before a specified date.
 This feature, common in subscription-based agreements, streamlines the process, saving time and resources compared to renegotiating each term.

 Moreover, termination for convenience clauses in SaaS agreements permits contract termination for any reason, usually with a notice period that can be negotiated, typically ranging from ten to ninety days.
 Leveraging AI-powered software can expedite the identification of automatic renewal clauses and other pertinent terms, facilitating more efficient contract reviews.